SArliss/doodling-art-gallery/README.md

 ## MVP

 The **Doodling Art Gallery** MVP will allow users to register and login via React front-end using a Registration system of email/name/password and login using email/password.
 It will utilize a token-based local-login storage for persistence.
 As well as a fully bcrypt hashed password for security.
-Doodling Art Gallery is a full CRUD app and users will be able to create, update, save and delete doodles.
+Doodling Art Gallery is a full CRUD app and users will be able to create, update, save and delete their doodling art.
 The app will be deployed via Surge (front-end) and via Heroku (back-end).

 ### MVP Goals